Non-Archimedean geometry of Artin fans: Introduction

 Let $k$ be an algebraically closed field that is endowed with the trivial absolute value.
-Inspired by the construction of the non-Archimedean skeleton associated to a toroidal embedding in \cite{Thuillier_toroidal}, in \cite{Ulirsch_functroplogsch} the author has defined a \emph{tropicalization map} $\trop_X\mathrel{\mathop:}X^\beth\rightarrow \Sigmabar_X$ associated to every fine and saturated logarithmic scheme locally of finite type over $k$ that generalizes earlier constructions for split algebraic tori (see \cite{EinsiedlerKapranovLind_amoebas}, \cite{Gubler_tropvar}, and \cite{Gubler_guide}) and toric varieties (see \cite{Kajiwara_troptoric} and \cite{Payne_anallimittrop}).
+Inspired by the construction of the non-Archimedean skeleton associated to a toroidal embedding in \cite{Thuillier_toroidal} and recent advances in the tropical geometry of moduli spaces in \cite{AbramovichCaporasoPayne_tropicalmoduli}, the author, in \cite{Ulirsch_functroplogsch}, has defined a \emph{tropicalization map} $\trop_X\mathrel{\mathop:}X^\beth\rightarrow \Sigmabar_X$ associated to every fine and saturated logarithmic scheme locally of finite type over $k$ that generalizes earlier constructions for split algebraic tori \cite{EinsiedlerKapranovLind_amoebas, Gubler_tropvar, Gubler_guide} and toric varieties \cite{Kajiwara_troptoric, Payne_anallimittrop}.

-The heuristic that guides this construction is based on the fact that in the special case that $X$ has \emph{no monodromy}, there is natural strict \emph{characteristic morphism} $\overline{\phi}_X\mathrel{\mathop:}\big(X,\calO_X/\calO_X^\ast\big)\rightarrow F_X$ into the \emph{Kato fan} $F_X$ associated to $X$, a locally monoidal space that captures the combinatorial type of the logarithmic strata of $X$ (see \cite{Kato_toricsing}).
+The heuristic that guides this construction is based on the fact that in the special case that $X$ has \emph{no monodromy}, there is a natural strict \emph{characteristic morphism} into a sharp monoidal space $F_X$ that captures the combinatorics of the logarithmic strata of $X$, a so-called \emph{Kato fan}, as introduced in \cite{Kato_toricsing}.
 The tropicalization map $\trop_X$ is simply the "analytification" of this characteristic morphism in a suitable topological sense.
+In Section \ref{section_functroplogstack} below we rephrase this construction in a way that immediately generalizes to logarithmic stacks.

 The advantage and the beauty of working with Kato fans mostly stems from their dual nature as algebraic objects, whose geometry is completely determined by combinatorics.
 Their usage, however, suffers from two major inconveniences: \begin{enumerate} \item Not every fine and saturated logarithmic scheme admits a characteristic morphism into a Kato fan.
-In fact, as soon as the logarithmic structure on $X$ encodes \emph{monodromy}, a Kato fan does not exist (see \cite{Ulirsch_functroplogsch} Example 4.12). \item Kato fans live in the category of sharp monoidal spaces.
+In fact, as soon as the logarithmic structure on $X$ encodes \emph{monodromy}, a Kato fan does not exist (see \cite[ Example 4.8]{Ulirsch_functroplogsch}). \item Kato fans live in the category of sharp monoidal spaces.
 So, despite their inherently algebraic nature, most of the techniques of algebraic geometry cannot directly be applied to Kato fans. \end{enumerate}